Sweetheart (2019 American film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 93% based on 41 reviews, with an average rating of 7.00/10.
-The site's critics consensus reads: "Carried by Kiersey Clemons' performance, Sweetheart balances smart subtext and social commentary against effective genre thrills."
+The site's critic's consensus reads: "Carried by Kiersey Clemons' performance, Sweetheart balances smart subtext and social commentary against effective genre thrills."
+Metacritic assigned the film a weighted average score of 71 out of 100, based on 7 critics, indicating "generally favourable reviews".

 Todd Gilchrist of TheWrap wrote: "Director and co-writer J.D.
 Dillard delivers a smart, streamlined thriller that skillfully integrates a careful whisper of social commentary into a story that also unfolds masterfully as a straightforward genre workout."
-David Ehrlich of IndieWire gave it a B- and wrote: "What this potent micro-dose of a movie lacks in showmanship, it makes up for in purity and resourcefulness and a rugged performance from Kiersey Clemons".
+David Ehrlich of IndieWire gave it a B− and wrote: "What this potent micro-dose of a movie lacks in showmanship, it makes up for in purity and resourcefulness and a rugged performance from Kiersey Clemons".

 John DeFore of The Hollywood Reporter wrote of the film: "A cracking little one-hander (mostly) that rations glimpses of its well-designed beastie expertly, the picture will please genre fans who don't mind long stretches with no dialogue."
 Refinery29 highlighted the lead's mostly singlehanded acting: "With almost no dialogue, Clemons delivers a startling, charismatic performance.
 Jenn has very little backstory, but we get a real sense of her personality just from watching her walk around this idyllic setting or run from the nightmare it turns into."

 In a negative review, a writer for Variety said of the movie: "Not quite original or stylish enough to be memorable."